jakshin/yazpt/tips-for-linux.md

 In Xfce Terminal, the yolo preset's emoji are rendered as monochrome line drawings by default; if you'd prefer the full-color experience, install `fonts-noto-color-emoji` in MX Package Installer.
 The "Dark Pastels" terminal color scheme is much nicer than the default, by the way, especially when using yazpt's sapphire preset.

+## Puppy Linux FossaPup 9.5

+For somewhat nicer rendering of yazpt's Unicode characters in urxvt and rxvt, switch to the DejaVu Sans Mono font, by replacing "Droid Sans Mono" with "DejaVu Sans Mono" twice in ~/.Xdefaults.
+I haven't found a way to make the yolo preset's emoji work in those terminals.

+## Slackware, installed from Live Edition, running KDE

+Install the [Noto Color Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoColorEmoji.ttf) to get nice rendering of the yolo preset's emoji in Konsole, Yakuake, and Xfce Terminal.
+You can install the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf) for decent monochrome emoji in XTerm, but note that doing so will cause Konsole and Yakuake to revert to monochrome emoji as well.

 ## Ubuntu Desktop 21.04 (Hirsute Hippo) and 20.04 LTS (Focal Fossa)

 GNOME Terminal doesn't render yazpt's Unicode characters very well by default; to fix things up, click `Terminal` in the menu bar > `Preferences` > `Unnamed` (or whatever your profile is named) > `Text` tab > check `Custom font`.
 Otherwise everything just works.